whatsnowplaying/whats-now-playing/docs/troubleshooting.rst

 * You do not need to be streaming to participate in your channel's Twitch chat.
 This fact means that Now Playing can be running and sending track information to Twitch but your users won't be alerted.
-Extremely useful for working out the aformentioned timing issues.
+Extremely useful for working out the aforementioned timing issues.

 Bug Reports and Feature Requests
 ================================

 Now Playing is `open source software <https://opensource.com/resources/what-open-source>`_ .
-That means unlike commercial software individuals have the capablity to contribute in a variety of ways.
+That means unlike commercial software individuals have the capability to contribute in a variety of ways.
 Currently this project is hosted on  `Github <https://github.com/whatsnowplaying/whats-now-playing>`_ which provides access to the source code, bugs and feature requests (issues), and a discussion